-This quarterly report covers the final calendar quarter of 2018, which is the next quarter beyond the fourth quarter of the Project's "Year 2" calendar above.
-This guarter's activities extend the Project Activities in Task 2 (Sitespecific analysis: fines impact on compressibility and permeability) and Subtask 3.3 (Dependence of compressibility and permeability on porefines). fluid chemistry in pure, endmember А summary of accomplishments for each Task is provided below, along with key results from presentations made at the Fall 2018 American Geophysical Union Conference.
+This quarterly report covers the project's final calendar quarter.
+This quarter's activities extend the Project Activities in Task 2 (Site-specific analysis: fines impact on compressibility and permeability) and Subtask 3.3 (Dependence of compressibility and permeability on pore-fluid chemistry in pure, endmember fines).
+Activities this quarter were limited by the month-long partial federal shutdown, which included the U.S. Geological Survey.
+A summary of accomplishments for each Task is provided below, along with key results from a manuscript submitted to the journal Interpretations.